smarttradeapp/django_cbtools/README.rst

 Django CBTools
 ==============

-Django CBTools is a wrapper around `couchbase <https://pypi.python.org/pypi/couchbase>`_ python library plus several hook to
+Django CBTools is a wrapper around `Couchbase <https://pypi.python.org/pypi/couchbase>`_ python library plus several hook to
 `Sync-Gateway <http://developer.couchbase.com/mobile/develop/references/sync-gateway/rest-api/index.html>`_ API.

-The document search is perfomred using ``couchbase`` library (directly) connection to `couchbase server <http://www.couchbase.com/>`_, but saving and retrieving of the document is done using `Sync-Gateway HTTP API <http://developer.couchbase.com/mobile/develop/references/sync-gateway/rest-api/index.html>`_.
-This is done in order to have documents available for mobile clients, which can get all benefits of ``couchbase`` library only through Sync-Gateway.
+The document search is done using ``Couchbase`` library (directly) connection to `couchbase server <http://www.couchbase.com/>`_, but saving and retrieving of the document is done using `Sync-Gateway HTTP API <http://developer.couchbase.com/mobile/develop/references/sync-gateway/rest-api/index.html>`_.
+This is done in order to have documents available for mobile clients, which can get all benefits of ``Couchbase`` library only through Sync-Gateway.

 The essential part of the package is models.
-They are inherited from django models with almost all the benefits they have: can be validated with django forms and have fields all sort of field you are used to have.
+They are inherited from Django models with almost all the benefits they have: can be validated with Django forms and have fields all sort of field you are used to have.